 We spend a bunch load on leather shoes, but, sadly, the scuffs and stains on the toes are just unavoidable.
 To get them back in mint condition, lightly rub the spots with the white side of a banana peel, then wipe with a clean cotton cloth.
 The peel’s potassium content (a key ingredient in leather polish) will be absorbed into the leather and diminish the marks almost immediately, leaving your shoes looking pristine.

-Our Return policy is Your choice of a replacement or full refund for a shipping damaged plant or any disappointment."
+Our Return policy is Your choice of a replacement or a full refund for a shipping damaged plant or any disappointment."

 We are a registered mail order Plant Nursery in Melbourne, FL. and try to give 100% Top Quality service.
 I guarantee you will be happy with our plants.
 All Plants ship together.